microtrain/bootcamp/07-JavaScript/05-Canvas.md

 Create a GitHub project called draw.
 * Use the [HTML Starter pacakge](https://github.com/stack-x/html-starter) from GitHub.
+* Add your new GItHub project as the origin remote.
-  * Add a canvas tag to body
+* Add a canvas tag to the body.
+* Change the README file.
 ```html
 <canvas id="canvas" height="600px" width="800px"></canvas>
 ```